 Another issue that can hinder your local SEO efforts is duplicate listings.
 Google My Business pages are where you will often find duplicates that can contain conflicting information.
 Take an audit of the online spaces where your information is housed to make sure it’s error, discrepancy, and duplicate-free.

-A whopping 56% of local businesses have not claimed their Google My Business listing, meaning they are missing out of one of the most fundamental aspects of beginning a local SEO strategy.
+A whopping 56% of local businesses have not claimed their Google My Business listing, meaning they are missing out on one of the most fundamental aspects of beginning a local SEO strategy.
 It is vital to have your business listed, verified, and managed since this is often one of the first things a user will see when searching for a business on Google.

 Once you've established your NAP, you can check for duplicate listings.
 The easiest way to check for duplicates on the major platforms is to use a free tool like Moz Check Listing.